 At the upper left corner of the screen you will find a menu bar.
-Way over on the left end there is an Apple icon.
+Way over on the left end there is a blue apple icon.
 Point the mouse at this icon, depress the mouse button and select the item that is named "System Preferences..." from the menu that appears.

 After you select this menu item, a window like the one shown to the right should appear.
-It displays several rows of icons corresponding to different preference settings for your account.
-At the left end of the fourth row, right under the label "System" is the icon for changing information associated with "Accounts".
+It displays five rows of icons corresponding to different preference settings for your account.
+At the left end of the fourth row, right under the label "System" is the icon for changing information associated with the accounts that are allowed to use the machine you are working on.
 Click once on this icon.
-After you click the contents of the window will be changed to display controls for changing account settings like those shown on
+After you click on the "Accounts" icon the contents of the window will be changed to display controls for changing account setting like those shown below on the left.
+Your account should be shown as the selected account (instead of "test1" as shown in the screen shot of the window) and the "Password" tab should be selected.